-Child Health Cooperative
+Child Health & Sports Cooperative

-By contributing a very small fee every month (transferred to their Children’s Development Khazana account) children become CHC members and learn the importance of budgeting for health care too.
-Child Health Educators (CHE) of CHC are promoters and grassroots health educators among their peers and community.
+By contributing a very small fee every month (transferred to their Children’s Development Khazana account) children become CHSC members and learn the importance of budgeting for health care too.
+Child Health Educators (CHE) of CHSC are promoters and grassroots health educators among their peers and community.
 Every year, selected children undergo training which includes administering first aid, addressing minor health issues and hospital visits to understand the functioning of hospitals.

 In New Delhi, India, Butterflies runs a curative component of CHC which includes a well-equipped mobile health van with a doctor and nurse visiting all contact points on a weekly basis to provide medical treatment to children in need.
 The Butterflies Health Post is a treatment cum recovery centre for children with serious medical problems.
 Children brought to the health post are provided nutritious food meeting specific dietary requirements, medical & nursing care, followed by hospital visits for repeat checkups.

-CHC is a children’s cooperative which-
+CHSC is a children’s cooperative which-

 1.Promotes Safe and Healthy Living among Children and Communities

 3.Has regular and sustained dialogue with primary health providers and local government on health and environment issues of children, communities and neighbourhoods